-These SPICY CHINESE SZECHUAN GREEN BEANS are the perfect side dish for your next Asian meal.
+These Szechuan Green Beans are the perfect side dish for your next Asian meal.
 They may be low carb, but they pack huge flavor with plenty of garlic, ginger, and spice.

 However, the one cuisine that I always struggle with while eating out is Asian food.

 It tends to be full of sweet, sugary sauces and a lot of the foods are breaded and deep fried.
 (At least, the Asian foods that I like most are this way, haha!)

 We’ve ended up creating a few of our own recipes to satisfy those Asian take out cravings from home and they’re all nearly as easy as calling in an order and picking it up. 😉

 These Szechuan green beans might just be my new favorite – I actually made a batch of these and munched on them while watching tv the other night. <— Weird, but true.